TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ## Why

-In my last article about the opensource SDI to fiber converter, I briefly talked about my brand new MPO-12 cable with 12 OM3 fibers 🔦.
+In my last article about the open-source SDI to fiber converter, I briefly talked about my brand new MPO-12 cable with 12 OM3 fibers 🔦.
 I've also hinted that I might use the two spare fibers I had for audio 🔊.

+These audio channels will be used mostly as side-channels, stuff like LTC time code, backup sound pickup, intercom (maybe)

-When I first started this project there were three "mainstream" ways I thought I could do this:
+When I started this project, there were four "mainstream" ways I thought I could tackle this:

-- [S/PDIF (Sony/Philips Digital Interface)](https://en.wikipedia.org/wiki/S/PDIF) (or it's proffestional big brother [AES/EBU](https://en.wikipedia.org/wiki/AES3)) is a digital audio interface transmitted over various connectors, or even fibre-optic cables.
+- [S/PDIF (Sony/Philips Digital Interface)](https://en.wikipedia.org/wiki/S/PDIF) (or it's professional big brother [AES/EBU](https://en.wikipedia.org/wiki/AES3)).
+It's a digital audio interface transmitted over various connectors, or even (plastic) fiber-optic cables.
 This would be the most obvious option, AES3 can already be transmitted over fiber so it wouldn't be that difficult to adapt it to OM3 with an SFP module for example.
-    - The main upside is that there are plenty of modules that already exist to convert analog to digital and vice-versa
+    - The main upside is that there are plenty of cheap modules that already exist to convert analog to digital and vice versa
     - The main downside is that it is only two channels per link 🤔
-- [ADAT Lightpipe](https://en.wikipedia.org/wiki/ADAT_Lightpipe) Lightpipe uses the same connection hardware as S/PDIF: fiber optic cables (hence its name) to carry data, with Toslink connectors and optical transceivers at either end.
-The main difference stems from the fact that ADAT supports up to 8 audio channels at 48 kHz, 24 bit.
+- [ADAT Lightpipe](https://en.wikipedia.org/wiki/ADAT_Lightpipe).
+Lightpipe uses the same connection hardware as S/PDIF: fiber optic cables (hence its name) to carry data, with Toslink connectors and optical transceivers at either end.
+The main difference stems from the fact that ADAT supports up to 8 audio channels at 48 kHz, 24 bits.
     - The main upside is that 8 channels is pretty good
-    - The main downside is that from some quick reasearch there isn't a recent IC or implementation that exists and devices that implement the protocol cost way too much for my use.
+    - The main downside is that from some quick research there isn't a recent IC or implementation that exists and devices that implement the protocol cost far too much for my use.
+- [Multichannel Audio Digital Interface (MADI) / AES10](https://en.wikipedia.org/wiki/MADI).
+This interface supports serial digital transmission over coaxial cable or fiber-optic lines of 28, 56, 32, or 64 channels and sampling rates to 96 kHz and beyond with an audio bit depth of up to 24 bits per channel.
+    - The main upside is the number of channels and the fact that it already runs over multimode fiber 🔦.
+    - The main downside is that it's even worse than ADAT, there isn't a recent/easy implementation that exists and devices that implement the protocol have a prohibitive cost for hobbyist use.
-- [Dante](https://en.wikipedia.org/wiki/Dante_(networking)) / [AES67](https://en.wikipedia.org/wiki/AES67), they are a combination of software, hardware, and network protocols that delivers uncompressed, multi-channel, low-latency digital audio over a standard Ethernet network 🌐 using Layer 3 IP packets.
+- [Dante](https://en.wikipedia.org/wiki/Dante_(networking)) / [AES67](https://en.wikipedia.org/wiki/AES67).
+This is a combination of software, hardware, and network protocols that delivers uncompressed, multichannel, low-latency digital audio over a standard Ethernet network 🌐 using Layer 3 IP packets.
-    - The main upside is that there are plenty of channels (max 512) 📈, it's easy to **use** and it's implemented on a bunch of devices
+    - The main upside is that there are plenty of channels (max 512) 📈, it's easy to **use**, and it's implemented on countless devices
-    - The main downside is that implementing it to get low latency ⏱ is going to be a nightmare
+    - The main downside is that implementing it to get low latency ⏱ will be a nightmare

-I didn't really like any of these 😕, I did try to build a prototype ADAT board based on the AL1401/A1L402 ICs but I didn't have any luck 🙁.
+I didn't really like any of these 😕, I did try to build a prototype ADAT board based on the AL1401/A1L402 ICs, but I didn't have any luck 🙁.

+I did dip my toes in AES67 for another project, but access to the full specification as a hobbyist is a bit complicated and the overall setup required to get it working at all without dealing with latency requires a lot of work ⏳.

-Then the universe dropped this gem 💎 from Christian Noeding:
+Then the universe dropped this gem 💎 from Christian Nöding:

 {{< og "https://www.youtube.com/watch?v=c7VGjq9yp8g" >}}

 And this is really what kickstarted the whole thing.
-From the video, it seemed that Ultranet, a protocol that I seen but never used is somewhat based on two AES3 signals each containing 8 channels.
+From the video, it seemed that Ultranet, a protocol that I have seen but never used, is somewhat based on two AES3 signals each containing 8 channels.
-This would mean either 8 channels bi-directional or 16 uni-directional channels on two fiber 🤩.
+This would mean either 8 channels bidirectional or 16 uni-directional channels on two fiber 🤩.
-Moreover I do have (limited) access to hardware that can send and receive ultranet so I can easily test my implementation.
+Moreover, I do have (limited) access to hardware that can send and receive Ultranet so I can easily test my implementation.
+But the most important thing is that Christian proved it was possible to do it 🥳!

-*Note: for the story's sake events and discoveries aren't neccesarally in chronological order.*
+*Note: for the story's sake, events, and discoveries aren't necessarily in chronological order.*

 ## Research